MM-Ego: Towards Building Egocentric Multimodal LLMs for Video QA: Abstract

 \section{Abstract}

 This research aims to comprehensively explore building a multimodal foundation model for egocentric video understanding.
 To achieve this goal, we work on three fronts.
-First, as there is a lack of QA data for egocentric video understanding, we develop a data engine that efficiently generates 7M high-quality QA samples for egocentric videos ranging from 30 seconds to one hour long, based on human-annotated data.
-This is currently the largest egocentric QA dataset.
+First, as there is a lack of QA data for egocentric video understanding, we automatically generate 7M high-quality QA samples for egocentric videos ranging from 30 seconds to one hour long in Ego4D~\citep{grauman2022ego4d} based on human-annotated data.
+This is one of the largest egocentric QA datasets.
 Second, we contribute a challenging egocentric QA benchmark with 629 videos and 7,026 questions to evaluate the models' ability in recognizing and memorizing visual details across videos of varying lengths.
 We introduce a new de-biasing evaluation method to help mitigate the unavoidable language bias present in the models being evaluated.
 Third, we propose a specialized multimodal architecture featuring a novel ``Memory Pointer Prompting" mechanism.
 This design includes a \textit{global glimpse} step to gain an overarching understanding of the entire video and identify key visual information, followed by a \textit{fallback} step that utilizes the key visual information to generate responses.
 This enables the model to more effectively comprehend extended video content.
-With the data, benchmark, and model, we successfully build MM-Ego, an egocentric multimodal LLM that shows powerful performance on egocentric video understanding. \blfootnote{$^\text{\faApple}$Work done during an internship at Apple. $^\dagger$First Authors. $^\ddagger$Senior Authors. }
+With the data, benchmark, and model, we build MM-Ego, an egocentric multimodal LLM that shows powerful performance on egocentric video understanding. \blfootnote{$^\text{\faApple}$Work done during an internship at Apple. $^\dagger$First Authors. $^\ddagger$Senior Authors. }